jorgecastillo1123/react-interview/README.md

 API
 https://pokeapi.co/api/v2/pokemon/{searchValue}

+1 - Create React Context to manage API calls and states

-1 - Create a reusable search component with the following props
+2 - Create a reusable search component with the following props
     onChange -> returns the input value

-2 - Create an Image/Data Component that takes the following props

-    - imageUrl

-    - name

-    - abilities

-3 - Compose the final UI using the previously created components
+3 - Compose the final UI using the previously created search component

     - UseFetch to create API calls

     - Use search input value to query API

-    - pass API results to the Image/Data Component

     - Loop over the abilities array and create comma separated string using {ability.name}